DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxHtmlEditor/3 Methods/getModule(moduleName).md

 The name of a [registered](/Documentation/ApiReference/UI_Widgets/dxHtmlEditor/Methods/#registercomponents) module.

 ---
-You can use Quill modules, DevExtreme UI [modules](https://github.com/DevExpress/DevExtreme/tree/20_2/js/ui/html_editor/modules) or use your own custom modules.
+You can use DevExtreme Quill modules, DevExtreme UI [modules](https://github.com/DevExpress/DevExtreme/tree/20_2/js/ui/html_editor/modules) or use your own custom modules.

 Make sure that modules you want to get through this method are enabled (see customizeModules).